Nucleosynthesis of an $11.8\,M_\odot$ Supernova with 3D Simulation of the Inner Ejecta: Overall Yields and Implications for Short-Lived Radionuclides in the Early Solar System: Nucleosynthesis of the Inner Ejecta

 The inner ejecta also produce $^{56}$Ni and $^{44}$Ti, which are important due to the observational signatures from their radioactivity.
 Our tracer calculations give $0.016\, M_\odot$ and $0.018\, M_\odot$ of $^{56}$Ni with the original and corrected neutrino emission properties, respectively.
 By comparison, our adopted 1D model gives $\approx 0.023\,M_\odot$, which is insensitive to the neutrino emission properties.
-All of the above values\footnote{ The mass resolution is typically $4\times 10^{-3}\,M_\odot$ for the 1D model, which is much coarser than that of the tracers.
+All of the above values\footnote{ The mass resolution is typically $4\times 10^{-3}\,M_\odot$ for the 1D model, :sp :::dsdfeeeef which is much coarser than that of the tracers.
 This difference results in different sampling of nucleosynthesis conditions, which may also slightly affect the yields.} are in approximate agreement with what is expected from similar low-mass CCSNe \citep{Mueller.ea:2016,Sukhbold.Ertl.ea:2016,Ebinger.Curtis.ea:2019} and with the observed lower $^{56}$Ni production by less energetic events \citep{Hamuy:2003,Pejcha.Prieto:2015,Mueller.Pejcha.ea:2017}.
-The larger $^{56}$Ni yield in the 1D model can be understood as follows.
+The larger $^{56}$Ni yield in our adopted 1D model can be understood as follows.
 Although the amount of matter reaching temperatures above $6.5\,\mathrm{GK}$ is $0.028\,M_\odot$ for the 3D simulation and only $0.014\,M_\odot$ for the 1D model, the amount of $^{56}$Ni produced from this NSE component undergoing complete Si burning is almost the same for both models.
-This result can be traced to the more extreme values of $Y_e$ and the much larger mass fraction of $\alpha$ particles at the freeze-out of the 3D tracers, both of which reduce the production of $^{56}$Ni.
+This result can be traced to the more extreme values of $Y_\mathrm{e}$ and the much larger mass fraction of $\alpha$ particles at the freeze-out of the 3D tracers, both of which reduce the production of $^{56}$Ni.
 In addition, the amount of matter reaching temperatures of $\sim 3$--$6.5\,\mathrm{GK}$ in the 3D simulation is smaller than that in the 1D model.
-The extra production of $^{56}$Ni for the latter mostly originates in this component undergoing incomplete Si-burning.
+The extra production of $^{56}$Ni for the latter mostly originates in this component undergoing incomplete Si burning.
+Note that the $^{56}$Ni yields from 1D calculations are particularly sensitive to the prescribed explosion and to the choice of parameters \citep{Young.Fryer:2007}.
+For example, another 1D model with $M_\mathrm{cut}=1.38 M_\odot$ gives a $^{56}$Ni yield of $0.015 M_\odot$.
+In principle, a suitable average of 1D models may reproduce the $^{56}$Ni yield from the 3D simulation.
+The same reproduction, however, cannot be achieved for those isotopes that are sensitive to the value of $Y_\mathrm{e}$ and hence exhibit the most significant differences between 1D and 3D models (see \S\ref{sec:total_yields}).